Geraldine Heaney: Toronto Aeros

 Heaney first joined a girls' hockey team at age 10, playing against girls up to six years older than her.
 She joined the Toronto Aeros in 1980 at the age of 13.
 It began a career with the organization in which she played over 1,000 games at the senior level and later the National Women's Hockey League (NWHL).
 She was a member of six provincial championship winning teams and named the Ontario Women's Hockey Association's top defenceman on three occasions: 1987–88, 1991–92 and 1992–93.

 While studying recreation facilities management at Seneca College in Toronto, Heaney was recruited to play volleyball, but immediately switched to hockey upon learning the school operated a women's team.
 In 1987, she led Seneca to an Ontario Colleges Athletic Association championship and was named to both her league and the provincial championship all-star teams.

 Heaney was a member of four national championship teams with the Aeros.
 The only player to appear in the Esso Women's National Hockey Championship every season between 1987 and 2001, Heaney was named the best defender of the tournament in 1993, 1997 and 2001 and was named most valuable player in 1992.
 Three months pregnant with her first child, Heaney ended her club career in 2004 by scoring the overtime-winning goal to capture the national championship.
 In recognition of her 27-year playing career, the Aeros retired her uniform number 91 in 2006.

+She was named Most Valuable Player of the 2001 NWHL Cup playoffs, notably finishing the playoffs with a four-point day in Toronto's 8-1 win over Sainte-Julie.

+She was the overtime hero in the 2004 Abby Hoffman Cup when Toronto beat the defending champion Calgary Oval X-Treme in the Canadian Final.
+Heaney scored four goals and seven points at those 2004 National Championships.